freem/VPF0Viewer/README.txt

 This version is WIP for various reasons, including, but not limited to:
 * not knowing what all the bytes of the VPF0 format do
 * not having a good way to extract VPF0 files from FPR.ROM
-* certain images have odd colors; this is especially notable in 8bpp images.

 ================================================================================
 Usage